amatusgroup/clan/index.md

 The negotiation and creation of the contract will take place at amatus.
 HQ with a lawyer.
 Is the contract legally binding?
 Yes.
 This also discourages anyone from not fulfilling their promises, and protects each of you in case one of you breaches any clauses.

-## Sold?
+**Sold?**
 We couldn’t be happier to hear it.
 Start your journey as a test user by filling out this questionnaire.

-Not yet?
+**Not yet?**
 No problem.
 If you have 10 minutes to spare, please still consider filling out our baseline questionnaire - you do not have to be a study participant for your feedback to be valuable.

+**Still have questions?** Don’t hesitate to contact us.

+**Dev Pramoth** - Venture Developer
+**Valentina Calandra** - Innovation Strategist